 Alexa’s attention system is comprised of non-verbal audio and visual components that work together to communicate all of Alexa’s different states to the customer.
 Color, sound, and animation are critical for effectively communicating Alexa's state.
 Audio and visual cues must be synced so that Alexa’s state change indicators occur simultaneously as the customer wakes, speaks to, and listens to Alexa.

-(Required) Play the Alexa earcons at the beginning and end of speech input.
+(Required) Play the End of Request sound at the end of speech input.

-(Required) Use Alexa earcons only for Alexa features.
+(Required) Use Alexa’s sounds only for Alexa features.

 Don’t use Alexa's sound cues for any other interactions, including other speech systems or voice assistants.